ffacon/Test-Angular2-Cli/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.

 ## Development server
+To launch the Back end server, open a console in subfolder /api/express/ and Run 'npm run serve'.
+The app will serve the REST Api <a href="http://localhost:8080/" target="_blank">here</a>.

-Run `ng serve` for a dev server.
+Run `ng run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding